williamx98/technical_interview_questions_solutions/Arrays/Find All Numbers Disappeared in an Array.md

 # Find All Numbers Disappeared in an Array
-## Rating: [3/5] Important trick of using the values themselves to mark certain indexes as used.
+## Rating: [3/5] Convoluted trick of using the values themselves to mark certain indexes as used.

 [Question Link](https://leetcode.com/problems/find-all-numbers-disappeared-in-an-array/)